Imjin War: Post-war negotiations

 As Tsushima Island had suffered greatly from its loss of trade with Korea as a result of the invasions, Sō Yoshitoshi of the Sō clan, then dominant in Tsushima, undertook the lead in the peace negotiations by Japan.
 He sent four peace missions to Joseon in 1599 to normalize relations.
 The first three were captured and sent directly to Beijing by Chinese troops, but the fourth one, in 1601, successfully obtained from the Joseon court the promise of a normalizing of relations upon the return of remaining Joseon captives.
 As Ming troops continued to be present in Korea following the withdrawal of Japanese forces, the major incentive for Joseon for the normalization of relations with Japan was the withdrawal of the Chinese soldiers from their territory.
 The Ming Chinese themselves were causing havoc, and their presence continued to strain Joseon's national economy and infrastructure.
 In response to the Joseon request, Yoshitoshi promptly released several Joseon prisoners and between 1603 and 1604 helped the Joseon envoys to repatriate a further 3,000 by organizing negotiations at Kyoto with Tokugawa Ieyasu, by then the shogun of Japan.

-In the continuation of the diplomatic talks toward peaceful relations, Joseon in 1606 expanded its conditions and demanded that the shogun write a formal letter requesting peace, and to extradite the Japanese soldiers who had defiled the Joseon Royal Tombs near Hanseong.
+In 1606, Joseon made additionally demanded that the shogun write a formal letter requesting peace, and to extradite the Japanese soldiers who had defiled the Joseon Royal Tombs near Hanseong.
 Realizing that the Shogunate would never agree to such a request, Sō Yoshitoshi sent a forged letter and a group of criminals instead; the great need to expel the Ming soldiers pushed Joseon into accepting and to send an emissary in 1608.
 The result was a return of Joseon prisoners and the restoration of diplomatic and trade relations between the two countries.

 Aftermath and conclusion

 Yeosu in 2005.
 Admiral Yi Sun-sin's headquarters were located here.

 The Japanese invasions were East Asia's first regional wars involving massed armies equipped with modern weapons.
 The conflict saw the regular employment of Japanese armies of up to 200,000 men, Ming Chinese armies of 80,000, and the ongoing deployment of local Korean forces numbering in the hundreds of thousands.

 The invasions also stood as a challenge to the existing Chinese world order on two levels: the military, in which the war challenged Ming China's status as the supreme military power in East Asia, and the political, in which the war affirmed Chinese willingness to aid in the protection of its tributary states.

-This was the only military conflict between China, Japan, and Korea in the period between 1281 (the second Mongol invasion of Japan) and 1894 (the First Sino-Japanese War).
+This was the only military conflict between China, Japan, and Korea in the period between the 1281 second Mongol invasion of Japan and the 1894-1895 First Sino-Japanese War.